-Rachel Kearton, Chief Constable for Suffolk
+Rachel Kearton Chief Constable, Suffolk Constabulary

 Suffolk remains one of the safest counties in England and Wales.
 The Constabulary continues to invest our energy in the communities we police, with a strong focus on working in partnership to build on our successes, ensuring the service we provide is fit for the needs of the public both now and in the future.